Cal State LA Department of Philosophy M.A. Degree

 The M.A. program consists of a minimum of 30 semester units of approved course work and culminates with either a set of comprehensive examinations or a thesis.
 At least 50% of the units in the M.A. program must be at the 5000-level.
 Incoming students should consult with a graduate advisor as soon as they are admitted, to discuss course selection, choice of culminating project (comps or thesis), and additional graduation requirements.
 Important: before contacting an advisor, please review the following information:

-For general information on Graduate Programs, please consult the University Graduate Handbook (produced by the Office of Graduate Studies), the College of Arts and Letters Graduate Handbook (similar information and more, but in the context of the college and college programs), and the University Catalog.
+For general information on Graduate Programs, please consult the University Graduate Handbook (produced by the Office of Graduate Studies) and the University Catalog.

 Admission Requirements and Procedures